 - Real quotes and questions: what has this person asked or what may they ask?

-Having a well-researched, fully-developed buyer persona helps your brand connect on a deeper level with your specific audience.
+Having a well-researched, fully-developed buyer or client/donor persona helps your brand connect on a deeper level with your specific audience.

-The understanding of goals, motivations, and challenges of buyers helps you find the intersection of business goals and consumer needs to create a consumer-focused path-to-purchase strategy.
+The understanding of goals, motivations, and challenges of buyers, clients, and donors helps you find the intersection of business goals and consumer needs to create a consumer-focused path-to-purchase strategy.

 Having a well-researched, fully-developed buyer persona helps your brand connect on a deeper level with your specific audience.
 The understanding of goals, motivations, and challenges of buyers helps you find the intersection of business goals and consumer needs to create a consumer-focused path-to-purchase strategy.